AndreaPerna99/arduino-escape-room/README.md

   - LCD Display
   - Solenoid Lock (Elettroserratura)
   - Arduino Nano
 - **Objective**:
-  - Players receive a code drawn by the **DIY Robot** on a whiteboard (hidden in the previous step).
-  - They must type the correct sequence into a modified Arduino-controlled PS2 keyboard.
+  - After receiving a code drawn by the DIY Robot on the whiteboard, players must input the correct sequence into a modified Arduino-controlled PS2 keyboard.
-  - As players type, feedback is provided through the LCD display.
+  - The LCD provides live feedback while typing.
-  - Entering the correct combination triggers an electronic solenoid lock, physically releasing the final key to exit the room.
+  - Correctly entering the password triggers a solenoid lock to release the physical key needed to exit.

 🔧 Related Files:
 [`Keyboard/Keyboard.ino`](./Keyboard/Keyboard.ino)